grettke/help/Org-Mode_Fundamentals.md

     -   Emacs Lisp evaluation of variables

+<a id="orgc2fa338"></a>

 ### Weaving

     ID: orgmode:gcr:vela:F71DD8BA-B853-4903-A348-400E13C0E6F8

-Help the reader make sense of the document by displaying it&rsquo;s internal properties.
+Help the reader make sense of the document by displaying it's internal properties.

 ```emacs-lisp
 (setq org-export-with-properties t)